pelargir/auto-session-timeout/README.md

 to install and configure.
 Have you ever wanted to force your users off your app if they go idle for a certain period of time?
 Many online banking sites use this technique.
-If your app is used on any kind of public computer system, this plugin is a necessity.
+If your app is used on any kind of public computer system, this gem is a necessity.

 ## Installation